aaron-grau/curic/nontech-readings/redux.md

 * it is very fast, i.e. the time to insert or retrieve data is low
 * it is predictable, i.e. interacting with the data store in the same way repeatedly will produce the same effect.

+## Where did Redux come from?

+Redux was created by Dan Abramov in 2015.
+It was initially intended as an experiment to create a simplified version of Flux.
+Abramov wanted to remove some of what he saw as the unnecessary boilerplate code that was required to create a Flux app.

+Abramov also wanted to eliminate some of the aspects of development he found frustrating.
+When trying to debug a web app, one must often go through the series of steps that cause the bug to occur each time the code is changed.
+This quickly becomes repetitive and frustrating.
+Abramov envisioned dev tools that would allow one to undo or replay a series of actions at the click of a button.
+This idea became the Redux dev tools.

+The reason this works, as discussed above, is that Redux uses pure reducers, so one can simply replay a series of actions and be guaranteed to arrive at the same final state.
+As Redux was developed it also became more convenient to use a single object to store the state, rather than traditional Flux which uses multiple stores.

+These design choices allowed for the creation of an ecosystem of powerful Redux tools and extensions.
+Over time three principles were recognized as central to the philosophy of Redux.
+They are

+* **A Single Source of Truth**
+  The state for an entire Redux app is stored in a single, plain javascript object.

+* **State is Read Only**
+  The state object can not be directly modified.
+  Instead it is modified by dispatching actions.

+* **Changes Are Made with Pure Functions**
+  The reducers that receive the actions and return updated state are pure functions of the old state and the action.

+Beyond this, a guiding meta-philosophy of Redux is the idea that in a software library restrictions can be just as important as features.
+Redux deliberately places significant restrictions on the way state can be stored and updated, but in return it allows easy implementation of a number of powerful features that would extremely difficult to write using a less restrictive framework.

+Since its creation Redux has rapidly grown in popularity, quickly moving beyond its initial plan as an experiment.
+As of early 2016 it had over 3,000,000 downloads.
+The redux repository on github has over 25,000 stars, and redux is now used by a number of major companies including Exana, Patreon, and ClassPass.

 ## Terminology